 See the most beautiful diamonds

 You can see the diamonds from Royal Coster during a tour through our polishing factory in the heart of Amsterdam.
 To this day, we are still famous for our craftsmanship.
 We continue to make stunning diamond pieces.
-For example, our Royal 201 Collection.
+For example, our THE ROYAL 201 SIGNATURE C COLLECTION.
 In the Royal Experience, you learn more about our impressive history.
 In the tour, you see how our craftsmen polish the diamonds.
 Besides, there is an exhibition with some replicas of the most famous diamond we cut, including the Koh-I-Noor.
 We also have Europe’s biggest in-house collection of diamonds: cut and uncut, loose and placed in jewelry.
 Whether you want to learn more about diamonds, want to buy diamonds or purchase diamond jewelry at the best price, at Coster you can.
 Drop by and discover yourself why our diamonds are considered the world’s best diamonds for more than 180 years.